Skip to main content

 The Social Security system is designed to provide basic financial benefits for workers after retirement.
-According to the Social Security Administration (SSA), on average each month nearly 67 million Americans will receive a Social Security payment in 2023, totaling more than 1 trillion dollars throughout the year.1
+According to the Social Security Administration (SSA), on average each month nearly 68 million Americans will receive a Social Security payment in 2024, totaling roughly 1.5 trillion dollars throughout the year.1

-While these monthly payments are a lifeline for many older Americans, recipients are prime targets for con artists and thieves.
+While these monthly payments are a lifeline for many older Americans, recipients are prime targets for scammers and thieves.
 Social Security scams are a growing problem.
-In 2022, consumers reported losing more than $104.5 million to Social Security-related scams.2
+In 2023, consumers reported losing more than $126 million to these types of scams.2 The SSA Office of the Inspector General (OIG) reported a 22.1% increase in Social Security-related scams from the start of fiscal year 2023 to the start of fiscal year 2024.3

 As with all scams targeting older adults, knowledge is empowering.
 Understanding the signs of a Social Security scam will allow you to avoid fraudsters and keep your money and personal details safe.